History of education in China: Qing dynasty

 Education during the Qing dynasty was dominated by provincial academies, which did not charge tuition fees and gave stipends to preselected students.
 They were dedicated to the pursuit of independent study of the classics and literature, rather than to the preparation for governance, as was the case with imperial academies.
 Professors rarely lectured students, instead offering advice and critiquing research.

 The near total neglect of engineering, mathematics, and other applied science education by the state contributed to a vast gap in military power between China and the European empires, as evidenced by the outcomes of the First and Second Opium Wars and the Sino–French War amongst others.
 In response, the Qing embarked on a self-strengthening movement, founding the Tongwen Guan in 1861, which hired foreign teachers to teach European languages, mathematics, astronomy and chemistry.

+In 1872, the Qing dynasty sent 120 students to study in the United States.
+It was China's first Educational Mission.

 After Qing was defeated by Japan during the first Sino-Japanese War, Peiyang University (or Imperial Tientsin University), the first modern university in China was established in 1895, of which the undergraduate education system was fully based on the counterpart in USA.
 In 1898, Peking University was founded, with a curriculum based on the Japanese system.
 In 1905, the imperial examinations were abolished.
-In 1906, American President Theodore Roosevelt passed the Boxer Indemnity Scholarship Program, which diverted overfunding of the Boxer Indemnity toward higher education inside China.
+In 1908, American President Theodore Roosevelt established the Boxer Indemnity Scholarship Program, which diverted funds from the Boxer Indemnity toward higher education inside China, as well as for Chinese students to study in the United States.
 Tsinghua University was founded in 1911 by its provisions.

+Japan's education was seen as an interesting model for modernization because an emperor's authority was not questioned, and Confucian hierarchy was maintained.
+From 1902 to 1908 the central government sent 64 officials, while provincial governments sent an additional 619 persons, in order to learn about education in Japan.